How to Play Along to Songs on Guitar (6 Tips That 100% Work)

 Talking of key signatures, let's check out the next tip.

-To play along to song recordings and hear the different parts, you'll cut down the leg work when you work out the song key.
+To play along to song recordings and hear the different parts, you’ll cut down the leg work if you can first work out the song key and chords.

 For those of you who think you can learn to play songs on the guitar without knowing some basic music theory (i.e. how to work out the key of a song), I'm going to burst your bubble; you can't.

-Okay, I may be a little dramatic there - you can learn to play some stuff on the guitar with zero theory knowledge by following videos or reading from chord sheets and TAB.
+Okay, I may be a little dramatic there – you can learn to play some stuff on the guitar with zero theory knowledge by following videos or reading from chord sheets.

 The deal is, being able to work out the key signature of a song will dramatically help you learn to play along to a recording.
 How?
 A key signature is like a recipe.
 It tells you which chords and notes sound good together.

-Pinpoint the song's different sections - intro, verse, bridge and chorus, etc. Use the song lyrics, melody and arrangement as anchor points to help you.
+Alright, here’s Tip 6: Pinpoint the song’s different sections – intro, verse, bridge, chorus, etc. Adding to that, use the song lyrics, melody and arrangement as anchor points to help you figure out where in the song you are.

-For example, the verse of a song usually has more space and less instrumentation, whilst the chorus typically features the song title in the lyrics and sounds musically fuller.
+For example, the verse tends to be more spacious with fewer instruments, whilst the chorus typically features the song title in the lyrics and sounds musically fuller.

 Summing it up

-It doesn't matter if you have to rewind each song section 50 times; you'll get better (and quicker) at hearing the parts in a piece of music the more you practice.
+It doesn’t matter if you have to rewind each song section 50 times; you’ll get better (and quicker) at hearing the parts in a piece of music the more you practise.

 Above all, set aside 10-20 minutes a day dedicated to ear training and timing exercises - ideally longer for maximum gains.